I. Background, Islamic Philosophy : Avicenna and Algazali and Averroes

 B. But does He create/invent/decide upon them?
 (There will be disagreement.)

-C. Option 3 -- Moral laws are a reflection of the NATURE of God.
+C. Option 3 -- Moral laws are rules for how a created agent can become a better reflection of God, so they are rooted in the NATURE of God.

 (Views on creation are going to differ wildly from philosopher to philosopher, but all will say...)